 Hi Friends!
 Thanks for joining me again on the blog.
 If you’re new here, WELCOME!
 And if you’re a vet, WELCOME BACK!

-A few weeks ago, in my post, Dads Matter Too, I referenced how one of my favorite TV shows, Insecure, showcased Derek & Tiffany’s transition into parenthood.
+During the last season of one of my favorite TV shows, Insecure, they showcased Derek (check out my post Dads Matter Too) and Tiffany’s transition into parenthood.
 In previous seasons I never longed to see Tiffany as Kelly is my favorite character, but season 3 was different.
 Every week I tuned in anxiously waiting to see Tiffany’s storyline.

 The Therapist & Coach in me was eager to see IF and HOW the show would address Tiffany’s mental state after becoming a mama.
 Overall, I think the show did a good job of sprinkling signs of Tiffany’s mental health throughout the season, but I wondered if it was enough?